Captain-Gautam/momaitraders/README.md

 ## License

-This project is proprietary software for Momay Traders.
+This project is proprietary software for Momai Traders.

 ## Support